More4: Content

 The idea of a sister channel aimed at an older demographic than the youth oriented E4 with the More4 branding was first planned by Channel 4 back in 2003, although it in fact had grown out of an earlier idea which had been known as G4.
 Channel 4 had previously been planning a free-to-air youth channel before deciding on the More4 concept, as E4 was still a subscription channel at the time.

 More4 eventually launched on 10 October 2005.
 Its initial lineup included More4 News, repeats of Channel 4 programmes such as Grand Designs, Countdown and Deal or No Deal and American drama series such as ER, The West Wing and The Sopranos, which had previously been seen on E4, alongside Channel 4.
 More4 also broadcast the American satire programme The Daily Show from its launch in 2005, and a late evening chat show, The Last Word.

 Having shown all five weekday editions of The Daily Show since More4's launch, in January 2011 the channel scaled back its commitment to one episode per week in order to increase investment in its arts programming.

 More4 broadcast a major season of programmes in 2007 celebrating the 25th anniversary of Channel 4, repeating the debut episodes of two of Channel 4's original programmes, Brookside and Countdown.

 On 23 January 2012, More4 was relaunched, shifting towards a more lifestyle-based schedule.
 Documentaries which previously aired on the channel moved to Channel 4.

-More4's schedule runs every day from 08:55 to 04:00.
-More4 shows programmes from TJC during downtime.